cadus/remo2hbo_oktopus_boot/README.md

  * include the display application
  * provide the display application via web server (mockup server so far)
  * possibly counter DNS rebind protection by identifying as gateway and redirect via `iptables` (may not be necessary)

+## Legal
+This program was originally developed on behalf of the Hochschule für Technik und Wirtschaft Berlin.
+The program is licensed under the GNU Affero General Public License.
+See LICENSE.TXT for details.